zzzprojects/learn-orm/tutorials/vb-net/polymorphism.md

 End Class
 ```

-In the above class, we defined two methods with the same name `Add` but with different parameters to achieve method overloading and it is called a compile-time polymorphism.
+In the above class, we defined two methods with the same name `Add` but with different parameters to achieve method overloading, and it is called a compile-time polymorphism.

 You can call these methods to achieve a different result.